Quantum simulations of Green's functions for small superfluid systems: Application to the pairing Hamiltonian

 Let us now address the solution of the pairing model following the hybrid quantum-classical procedure outlined in Sec.~\ref{sec:strategy}.
 First, a method to encode fermionic problems on a qubit register has to be chosen.
 Here, we use the traditional Jordan-Wigner transformation (JWT) \cite{Jor28, Lie61}, where each qubit corresponds to one single-particle state.
 Qubits are labeled by $\alpha=0, \cdots, n_{\rm sp}-1$.
 Standard notations $(X_\alpha, Y_\alpha, Z_\alpha)$ are used for the three Pauli matrices acting on the qubit $\alpha$.
 To perform the JWT, one needs to specify how single particle modes are ordered on qubits.
 As underlined in Ref.~\cite{Lac20}, in the present context it is convenient to order them in consecutive time-reversed pairs with $(i,\bar i) = (\alpha, \alpha+1)$ where $\alpha=2i$ are qubit labels and $i=0, \cdots, D-1$.

 The building blocks of the JWT technique are the transformed creation/annihilation operators

 where $\sigma^{\pm}_\alpha \equiv \frac{1}{2}(X_\alpha \pm iY_\alpha)$.
 The qubit representation of any $K$-body operator, with $K=1,\dots,N$, can be then obtained starting from its Fock-space expression and using the fact that Eqs.~\eqref{EqJWT} are linear and preserve operator products, tensor products, and hermitian conjugation~\cite{McC20,Fan19,Cao19,McA20,Bau20,Ayr23}.
-For further details on the pairing problem encoding, we refer to Ref.~\cite{Ovr03,Ovr07,Lac20}.
+Illustration of observables expressions obtained using JWT are given in appendices~\ref{app:CoherenceJWTpairs} (for Hamiltonian~(\ref{eq:Hpairing})) and~\ref{app:PauliOpExpansion_HandO} (for expectation values~(\ref{eq:overlap-H})).
+For further details on the pairing problem using particle-to-qubit encoding see Refs.~\cite{Ovr03,Ovr07,Lac20}.

 As argued previously, one can search for the $N$-body ground state in the subspace with no broken pairs.
-Here, this leads to the simplification that a pair of particles can be encoded into a single qubit.
+As was first noted in Ref.~\cite{Kha21}, assuming that the interaction is dominated by particles forming quasi-bosons, it is convenient to reduce the number of qubits required to describe them.
+Indeed, for even systems, one can directly encode the pair occupation on qubits, reducing the qubit number by a factor of two compared to the case where particle occupations are encoded.
+As further discussed in appendix~\ref{app:CoherenceJWTpairs}, this leads to the simplification that a pair of particles can be encoded into a single qubit.
+This approach is called hereafter pair-to-qubit encoding.
 To do so, one can rewrite the pairing Hamiltonian~\eqref{eq:Hpairing} (in the $\nu=0$ subspace) as

 where $P_k^{\dag} \equiv a_k^{\dag} a_{\bar{k}}^{\dag}$ and $P_k \equiv a_{\bar{k}} a_k$ are the pair creation and annihilation operators.
-These operators can be mapped into Pauli operators using a JWT analogous to the one in Eqs.~\eqref{EqJWT}, as explained in appendix \ref{app:CoherenceJWTpairs}.
-In the end, this dispenses with half the qubits when addressing the ground state.
+The above pairing Hamiltonian has already been used to benchmark quantum algorithms \cite{Ovr03,Ovr07,Lac20,Kha21,Rui21,Rui22}.
+Recently, starting from a shell model Hamiltonian, a generalized pairing-like Hamiltonian that does not assume a constant two-body interaction was also introduced in \cite{yoshida2024,Yos25,Cos25}.
+In the present work, we use the pair-to-qubit encoding scheme during the variational optimization step to prepare, for instance, the ground state of even-particle systems.

+Nevertheless, the use of the Lehmann representation requires building a wave function having either $N$ or $N \pm 1$ particles.
+Therefore, we also need to consider odd systems where at least one pair is broken.
+For this reason, we are forced to use the standard encoding as well, called hereafter particle-to-qubit encoding and given in Eqs.~\eqref{EqJWT}.
+Both types of encoding, as well as their connection, are discussed in appendix~\ref{app:CoherenceJWTpairs}, including the resulting form of the Hamiltonian once encoded on the qubit register.